weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-aws.md

 ...
 ```

 ## Class configuration

-You can configure how the module will behave in each class through the [Weaviate schema](/developers/weaviate/manage-data/collections.mdx).
+To configure module behavior for a collection, set collection level values in the [Weaviate schema](/developers/weaviate/manage-data/collections.mdx).

 ### API settings